 Posting Assignments (20%) – you will be required to answer questions on your own WordPress site.
 This will give you the opportunity to synthesize the articles, express your own opinions, and to pose any questions about these topics.
 Due dates will be indicated with each module.
 You will also be required to comment on other students’ posts.

 Topic Presentation (15%) – during each in-person class, we will have students presenting the readings and topics under study.
 You may use any type of presentation you want to explain your assigned materials.
 Prepare some questions for discussion.
 Presentations will be no more than 15 minutes each.

-Quizzes (20%) – each module will include a quiz.
+Quizzes (20%) – each online module will include a quiz.
 Due dates will be indicated with each module.

-Lit Review (5%) – you will prepare a literature review that addresses your topic.
+You will prepare a literature review that addresses your topic.
 This is a description of each item and how it relates and supports your topic, as well as a reference list in a consistent format (APA or MLA are fine).
 The literature should reflect the thinking around your topic and identify the place within it your research will represent.
 You should have a mix of academic sources (a good way to find them is to use the Communication Source research database via the online TXST Library offerings) and contemporary press articles.
 Literature review must contain AT LEAST 10 citations.

 Research Presentation (5%) – Students will present the results of the research paper in online presentations, 5-10 minutes in length.
 This should just be a high level overview of what you are studying and think you will find.
 Students must read and watch all other students’ presentations and comment.